cirosantilli/x86-assembly-cheat/gas/introduction.md

 # Introduction

+## Why this tutorial uses NASM

+I started this tutorial a long time ago, and I made the mistake of using `nasm` for it by default.

+`gas` is the GNU assembler, backend to GCC, and used in the Linux kernel and glibc, and therefore the only true assembler.

+Oh, also it is cross ISA, in the sense that most of its directives can be used on all ISA, which is awesome.

+Just pipe it through GCC's C preproessor to gain some missing functionality that `nasm` provides natively, and we are golden.

+## Actual intro to GAS

 GNU assembler syntax cheatsheet.

 Part of the GNU Binutils projects, which also includes other lower-level toolchain tools like `ld` (but not `gcc`).